Walkthrough On How To Use GNOME Boxes

 Below is the interface of GNOME Boxes on Ubuntu –

-The interface is simple and intuitive for newbies to get familiar right away without much effort.
+The interface is simple and intuitive for newbies to get familiar with right away without much effort.
 Boxes don’t feature a menu bar or toolbar, unlike Oracle VirtualBox.
-On the top left is the New button to create a VM and on the right houses buttons for VM options; delete a list or grid view, and configuration (they’ll become available when a VM is created).
+On the top left is the New button.
+It is used to create a VM.
+On the right, there are buttons for VM options.
+These include deleting a list or grid view and configuration.
+The configuration options become available when a VM is created.

 Installing an Operating System

-In case this is your first time installing an OS on a VM, do not panic when the installer pops up a window asking you to erase the disk partition.
-It’s safe, your physical computer hard drive won’t be erased, only that the storage space would be allocated for your VM.
-So on a 1TB hard drive, if you allocate 30 GB for your VM, performing erase partition operation on Boxes would only erase that virtual 30 GB storage drive and not the physical storage.
+If this is your first time installing an OS on a VM, don’t panic when the installer pops up a window asking you to erase the disk partition.
+It’s safe.
+Your physical computer hard drive won’t be erased.
+Only the storage space will be allocated for your VM.
+So, if you give 30 GB for your VM on a 1TB hard drive, performing an erase partition operation on Boxes will only erase that virtual 30 GB storage drive, not the physical storage.

-Usually, computer students find virtualization a useful tool for practicing advanced partitioning using UNIX based OS.
-You can too since there is no risk that would tamper the main OS files.
+Usually, computer students find virtualization a valuable tool for practicing advanced partitioning using UNIX-based OS.
+You can, too, since no risk would tamper the main OS files.

-After installing Lubuntu, you’ll be prompted to reboot the computer (VM) to finish the installation process and actually boot from the hard drive.
+Once you install Lubuntu, the installation process prompts you to reboot the computer (VM) to complete the installation and boot from the hard drive.
 Confirm the operation.

 Set up Guest tools

-By now you might have noticed Lubuntu’s screen resolution is small with extra black spaces on the left and right side, and folder sharing is not enabled too.
+You may have noticed that Lubuntu’s screen resolution is small, with additional black spaces on the left and right sides.
+Additionally, folder sharing is not enabled.
 This brings up the need to install guest tools on Lubuntu.

-Launch terminal program from the guest session (not your host terminal program) and install the guest tools using the below command:
+Launch the terminal from the guest session (not your host terminal program) and install the guest tools using the below command –

 sudo apt install spice-vdagent spice-webdavd

-After that, reboot Lubuntu and the next boot will set the VM to its appropriate screen resolution; no more extra black spaces on the left and right side.
-You can resize Boxes window and the guest screen resolution will automatically resize itself.
+After that, reboot Lubuntu, and the next boot will set the VM to its appropriate screen resolution; no more extra black spaces on the left and right side.
+You can resize the Boxes window, and the guest screen resolution will automatically resize itself.

 Where’s the OS installed?

-This question is of particular interest for those who wish to move the huge image file to another partition where there is sufficient storage.
-The trick is using symlinks which is efficient as it saves more space for Linux root partition and or home partition, depending on how the user set it up during installation.
-Boxes stores the disk image files to ~/.local/share/gnome-boxes/images folder
+This question is particularly interesting for those who wish to move a huge image file to another partition with sufficient storage.
+The trick is using symlinks which is efficient as it saves more space for the Linux root partition and or home partition, depending on how the user set it up during installation.
+Boxes store the disk image files in the ~/.local/share/gnome-boxes/images

 Conclusion